An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Conclusion

 \section{Conclusion}

-We proposed an integrated quadratic reconstruction method for high-order finite volume schemes to scalar conservation laws.
-The reconstruction requires no artificial parameters.
-And it gives us a finite volume scheme satisfying a local maximum principle.
-In the future work we are attempting to generalize the reconstruction strategy here to systems of conservation laws.
+We proposed an integrated quadratic reconstruction method for high-order finite volume schemes to scalar conservation laws in multiple dimensions.
+The reconstruction is applicable on flexible grids and requires no problem dependent parameters.
+Moreover, it gives us a finite volume scheme which satisfies a local maximum principle.
+Numerical results showed the accuracy and robustness of the proposed scheme.
+In the future, we are interested in how to extend the reconstruction strategy here to systems of conservation laws.